Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: Introduction

 \section{Introduction}

 The production of charmonium and bottomonium states (bound states of, respectively, charm and beauty quark-antiquark pairs) provides crucial insights for the understanding of hadron formation in the scope of quantum chromodynamics (QCD), the theory of strong interactions~\cite{QWG:2004,Brambilla}.
+Several theoretical models have been developed to describe quarkonium production, including the ``colour singlet model" and the ``colour evaporation model" (Refs.~\cite{CEM,Lansberg} and references therein).
 Currently, the most widely accepted theoretical description of quarkonium production is based on the assumption that the charm and beauty quarks are sufficiently heavy to allow the factorization of short- and long-distance effects, a conjecture at the basis of the non-relativistic QCD (NRQCD) framework~\cite{NRQCD}.
-Within this theoretical approach, quarkonium production is described as a superposition of several contributions, each of them reflecting a possible spin, $S$, orbital angular momentum, $L$, total angular momentum, $J$, and colour ($c = 1$ or 8) configuration, $\QQbar(^{2S+1}L_J^{[c]})$, organized in an expansion in powers of the relative \QQbar velocity so that only a small number of leading and subleading terms remain quantitatively relevant.
+Within this theoretical approach, quarkonium production is described as a superposition of several contributions, each corresponding to a possible configuration of the intermediate $\QQbar(^{2S+1}L_J^{[c]})$ state, characterized by its spin ($S$), orbital angular momentum ($L$), total angular momentum ($J$), and colour ($c = 1$ or 8).
+These contributions are organized in an expansion in powers of the relative \QQbar velocity so that only a small number of leading and subleading terms remain quantitatively relevant.
 In the case of S-wave quarkonia, the leading contributions are the \oneSzero, \threeSone, and \threePJ colour octets~\cite{QWG:2004,Brambilla,NRQCD}, the first of them being unpolarized.
 Each term contributes to the quarkonium production cross section as the product of two factors.
 The first factor is the production cross section of the \QQbar ``pre-resonance", a function of its transverse momentum (\pt) and rapidity ($y$) evaluated through perturbative QCD computations and denoted as the ``short-distance coefficient" (SDC).
 The second, known as the ``long-distance matrix element" (LDME), is a phenomenological parameter (supposedly constant and universal) reflecting the probability of the (non-perturbative) evolution of that specific \QQbar state to the observed meson.
 For S-wave charmonium and bottomonium production, the dominant octet terms have been computed up to next-to-leading order (NLO) accuracy in the strong coupling parameter~\cite{Butenschoen:2012qh,Chao:2012iv,Butenschoen:2012qr,Gong:2012ug}.
 The LDMEs are not calculable by the currently existing theory methods and are, instead, determined from global fits to experimental data.
 Different sets of LDMEs have been extracted in the past, depending on which sets of measurements are included in the fit, on the minimum \pt threshold used in the data selection, and, most significantly, on whether the fit analyses are restricted to differential cross sections or also include polarization measurements.
 More details can be found in Refs.~\cite{Faccioli:EPJC69,Butenschoen:2012qh,Butenschoen:2012qr, Chao:2012iv,Gong:2012ug,Butenschoen:2012px,Faccioli:PLB736, Bodwin:2015iua,Faccioli:EPJC78,Wang:2012gf,Gong:2013nloUpsilon,Han:2014UpsilonChib} and references therein.